OptimalBI/magnumbi-dispatch-server/README.md

 * RabbitMQ

 More datastores and queues can be added easily.
 See the development documentation for more information.

+## Running MagnumBI Dispatch Server
+To run the MagnumBI Dispatch server you will need:
+* The latest release from GitHub.
+* A SSL certificate in .pfx format (if we are using HTTPS, self-signed will do).
+*

+2. Extract the archive.
+3. Run the executable (MangnumBi.Dispatch.Web or MagnumBi.Dispatch.Web.exe).
+4. This will create a default configuration file (Config.json).
+5. Configure MagnumBI Dispatch (see Configuring below).
+6. Start the server again once configured.
+7. Done!

+#### Creating Linux Service (Systemd)
+There is an example service file that can be found [here](MagnumBI.Dispatch.Web/dispatch-server.service)

+1. Copy the magnumbi dispatch build to /opt/magnumbi/dispatch/ and follow the above instructions.
+1. Make the file MagnumBI.Dispatch.Web executable.
+1. Copy the example service file to /lib/systemd/system/dispatch-server.service.
+1. Reload systemd with: ```sudo systemctl daemon-reload```
+1. Start the service with: ```sudo systemctl start dispatch-server```
+1. Check its running by reading /var/log/syslog and look for dispatch-server lines.
+1. If you would like dispatch to run on boot run: ```sudo systemctl enable dispatch-server```

 ## Configuring MagnumBI Dispatch